 peanut butter nanaimo bars cut

 It’s no secret that I like to bake, but sometimes, I like to not bake.
 As in no-bake.
-As in delicious, no-bake peanut butter and chocolate bars.
+As in these delicious, no-bake peanut butter Nanaimo bars.

-These bars are dead easy.
+These bars are super easy to make.
 Simply mix up and add each layer and chill in between.
-There are only a couple of points worth noting.

 Secondly, I thought I’d pass on a little tip for cutting these bars.
 To avoid the chocolate layer cracking when you cut it, run your knife under hot water for 30 seconds or so, quickly wipe dry and then cut.
 It’s not foolproof, but it works a lot better than cutting cold.